bsantan/PrelimDay3/README.md

 # Clustering Sars-CoV-2 Protein Sequences

 The Sars_Protein_Clustering.py is an algorithm that takes a GenBank file consisting of complete and partial sequences of viral isolates and clusters the surface glycoprotein ("S") sequences according to sequence similarity.
 The program can either be input a complete GenBank file with all records of a given query, after which it will extract the "S" proteins of interest, or a processed file with the "S" protein sequences already extracted.
-The algorithm will apply a Kmer based method to assign each variant to a cluster, and will output the result of these cluster assignments to a csv file.
-The program will also expand the results of the analysis with several visualization techniques across time and space of the protein variants given.
+When a complete GenBank file is given, the program will only identify S protein sequences, however with an already processed file the algorithm is not protein specific.

 ## Getting Started